-This innovative and flexible OU level 1 module allows you to count previous or current study from the OU’s free learning website, OpenLearn, or other specified open educational resources (OER) towards qualifications.
-Through a series of topics and assessment tasks, you will explore what you have learned on these OER whilst developing the skills you need to be a successful student.
-The blend of subjects that you choose to cover is up to you, making this learning experience an entirely personal one.
+This innovative and flexible OU level 1 module allows you to count different types of learning towards a formal OU qualification.
+The type of study you can count includes courses from the OU’s free learning website, OpenLearn, other open educational resources (OERs) or learning programmes you may have undertaken through work or elsewhere.
+Through a series of topics and assessment tasks, you will explore what you have learnt whilst developing the skills you need to be a successful student.
+The courses that you choose to study is up to you, making this learning experience an entirely personal one.
 Your tutor will help you plan your study and identify what you are hoping to achieve through this module and your future study plans.

 Modules count towards OU qualifications

 OU qualifications are modular in structure; the credits from this undergraduate module could count towards a certificate of higher education, diploma of higher education, foundation degree or honours degree.

 Certificate of Higher Education in Arts and Humanities (T32)

 Certificate of Higher Education in Business Management (T27)